Daniel Klíma: Speedway career

 Klíma won the bronze medal at the 2020 European U19 Championship.
 The following year he made two appearances in the World Championship season during the 2021 Speedway Grand Prix.

 He competed in the final of the 2021 Speedway Under-21 World Championship and finished 18th in the final standings of the 2022 SGP2.

-In 2022, he was riding for Gorzów U24 in Poland.
+In 2022, he rode for Gorzów U24 in Poland.
+In 2023, he was part of the Czech team that competed at the 2023 Speedway World Cup in Poland. and later in the season won the bronze medal at the Czech Republic Individual Championship.

+He rode for the Czech Republic during the 2024 Speedway of Nations (world team championship) and won the silver medal at the 2024 European Under 23 Team Speedway Championship.